J4banuelos/cse15l-lab-reports/Lab-Report-1.md

 ![Image](LabReport1.4.png)

-From my `home` directory, I did `ls` and it returned to me my `labreport.java` file I made as its own seperated file and my `lecture1` directory (Highlighted blue in the picture, since its a directory).
+From my `home` directory, I did `ls` and it returned to me my `LabReport.java` file I made as its own seperated file and my `lecture1` directory (Highlighted blue in the picture, since its a directory).
 (Not an Error)

 *Example 5*